aioupload/ExternalXRP/README.md

 - Start running XRP server by calling `python run.py`

-- Now run Venture program by calling `python main.py`
+- IMPORTANT: Skip this if you want to run other program otherwise run Venture program (captcha) by calling `python main.py`.